NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Haunted Citizen.md

 Choose two ability boosts.
 One must be to **Wisdom** or **Charisma**, and one is a free ability boost.

 You're trained in the Diplomacy skill and the Lore skill for your home settlement.
-You gain the [[Feats/No Cause For Alarm|No Cause for Alarm]] skill feat.
+You gain the [[No Cause For Alarm|No Cause for Alarm]] skill feat.

 *Source: Pathfinder Book of the Dead*
 *OGL*